DataDog/cargo-pup/README.md

 // Then run: cargo pup
 ```

+To see this in action, check out [test_app](test_app) which uses this style of configuration, and throws a heap of linting errors!

 ## How It Works
 cargo_pup uses `rustc`'s interface to bolt custom, dynamically defined lints into the compilation lifecycle.
 To do this, much like clippy and other tools that extend the compiler in this fashion, it has to compile your code using rust nightly.
 The output of this build is discrete from your regular build, and gets hidden in `.pup` within the project directory.